24/7 Emergency Hotline: When to Call for Help

 ✔ Can I temporarily manage the issue?

-If the answer is yes to the first two, call emergency maintenance.
-Otherwise, submit a request via the Client Portal and maintenance will handle it during business hours.
+If you answered yes to the first two, call emergency maintenance.
+Otherwise, submit a work order via the Client Portal for assistance during business hours.

 🛠 Common Maintenance Situations